CMSCompOps/SiteAdminToolkit/README.rst

     git clone https://github.com/CMSCompOps/SiteAdminToolkit.git

-Installation of the Site Admin Toolkit has also been enabled under the general :ref:`OpsSpace installer <setup-ref>`.
+However, if you wish to run the test suites at your site, you should install through the :ref:`OpsSpace installer <setup-ref>`.

 Unmerged Cleaner
 ----------------

-The Unmerged Cleaner tool is used to clean unprotected files from a site's ``/store/unmerged`` directory.
+The Unmerged Cleaner tool is used to clean unprotected files from a site's unmerged directory.
+This is usually the LFN ``/store/unmerged``.
+Other possibilities exist, such as ``/store/dcachetests/unmerged``, so this can be changed in the offered tools, as described under :ref:`listdel-config-ref`.
-There are two steps to this:
+Aside from configuration, there are two steps to the deletion:

-#. **List the directories inside /store/unmerged that can be deleted.**
+#. **List the directories inside the unmerged directory that can be deleted.**
    Directories that can be considered for deletion are ones that are not `listed as protected by Unified <https://cmst2.web.cern.ch/cmst2/unified/listProtectedLFN.txt>`_, are not too new (configurable), and are not in the ``logs`` or ``SAM`` directories (configurable).
    An optimized tool, :ref:`unmerged-list-ref`, has been created to do this step.
    See that section for more directions.
 #. **Delete the directories.**
    After creating a list of directories that can be deleted, it is the admin's responsibility to remove them.
    Available tools are described under :ref:`unmerged-delete-ref`.
-   Feel free to contribute scripts used for your own site by creating a pull request at the
-   `CMSCompOps repository <https://github.com/CMSCompOps/SiteAdminToolkit>`_.
+   Feel free to contribute scripts used for your own site by creating a pull request at the `CMSCompOps repository <https://github.com/CMSCompOps/SiteAdminToolkit>`_.
    Contributers are encouraged to follow :ref:`developer-ref`.